jeffrey-weisinger/RoboSpawner/README.md

 ## About:
 --Brief Description--

-	- Motivation
+Motivation:
 RoboSpawner.io was inspired by 2D .io games from my childhood that I played late at night with my friends.
 I liked the idea of having a game so accessible on the web, and I wanted to recreate something similar.
 In this project, I took things a level further and made my game in 3D!

 Tools used, How you made it (I'm going to be using a Q and A format)